danielabar/react-redux-pluralsight/README.md

 * Controller View / View

 "When you notice that some components don't use props they receive but merely forward them down... it's a good time to introduce some container components." --Dan Abramov

+## Initial App Structure

+Convention to keep all components togehter in a `components` folder.
+Optionally can organize components for each page in a sub-folder under components.

+Convention to name components with initial cap, eg [AboutPage.js](src/components/about/AboutPage.js).